 Points West Living - Drayton Valley

-When will the community open?
+When did the community open?

 Only one person in a couple requires care.
 Do we need to be separated?

 No. Points West Living communities are purpose built with one bedroom suites

 designed to accommodate couples.
 At least one member of the couple must require DSL4 level care to be eligible.
 If at some point, the second person also requires DSL4 level care, this may also be accommodated.